nghiencuuthuoc/Data_Timestamp_Repair_Utility/README.md

 ---

-## Recommended Settings for PharmSolu Repair
+## Recommended Settings for Data Repair

-For large archives such as `D:\PharmSolu`, use the following settings:
+For large archives such as `D:\Data`, use the following settings:

 ```text
 Scan folders recursively: ON